federatedplatforms/Docker-BDI-Node/README.md

 ### GraphDB

-The Corda node communicate with an instance of GraphDB.
-In default configuration it is assumed that GraphDB and the Corda node are running in the same network (in this case the virtual one created by docker).
-Should that not be the case, you can configure GraphDB location editing `database.properties`.
+The Corda node communicates with an instance of GraphDB.
+In the default configuration it is assumed that GraphDB and the Corda node are running in the same network (in this case the virtual one created by docker).
+Should that not be the case, you can configure GraphDB's location by editing `database.properties`.

 ## Registration to the Network